Fast, Affordable, Stress-Free Florida Divorce

 Divorce with Property in Agreement (no minor children)

 This option is used when the divorce is in mutual agreement but there is property or joint bills to split.
 This divorce is also appropriate when there is permanent alimony or retirement accounts or other monetary situations.
-Like the other divorces in agreement, this divorce requires both parties to sign the documents.
 After the case is filed a hearing will be scheduled, or if the county that the case is filed supports no-court hearing divorces then the final judgement will be mailed to both parties along with a copy of the Marital Settlement Agreement.

 Divorce with Property by Summons (no minor children)

 This option is used when there are no minor or dependent children but with joint property, bills, or other monetary things to consider, such as alimony or retirement accounts.
 If the other party is not in agreement with the divorce or is incarcerated, then a sheriff must get the divorce documents served to the other party.
-Another reason to use this type of divorce is when there has been physical or verbal abuse in the history of the relationship.
 In this divorce the other party will be served initial divorce papers by a sheriff and will have 20 calendar days to respond to the court in writing.
 If the other person does not answer, then a default needs to be filed before a hearing is requested.
 If he/she answers then depending on the answer, a final hearing will be scheduled by the court.

 Divorce with Property by Publication (no minor children)